1963 Wisconsin Supreme Court election

 The 1963 Wisconsin Supreme Court election was held on Tuesday, April 2, 1963 to elect a justice to a full ten-year seat the Wisconsin Supreme Court.
 Bruce F. Beilfuss won an open race to succeed retiring justice Timothy Brown.

 Background

 As a result of the mandatory retirement age for state judges of 70 that was in effect at the time of the election, incumbent justice Timothy Brown was precluded from seeking re-election in 1963.
 This made the election an open-seat race.
-The 1961 and 1963 elections were the first instance in the court's history in which two consecutive elections were for open seats (without an incumbent running).
-As of 2025, this has only occurred in five further instances.
+The 1961 and 1963 elections were the first instance in the court's history in which multiple consecutive elections were for open seats (without an incumbent running).
+As of 2026, this has only occurred in five further instances.
 (Note: The five subsequent instances of this have been: